gwenwindflower/tbd/README.md

 - [ ] Postgres
 - [x] DuckDB

+If you don't have a cloud warehouse, but want to spin up a dbt project with `tbd` I recommend either:
+- BigQuery — they have a generous free tier, authenticating with `gcloud` CLI is super easy, and `tbd` requires very few manual configurations.
+They also have a ton of great public datasets you can model.
+- DuckDB — you can work completely locally and skip the cloud altogether.
+You will need to find some data, but DuckDB can _very_ easily ingest CSVs, JSON, or Parquet, so if you have some raw data you want to work with, this is a great option as well.

 ## 💾 Installation

 For the time being this project is **only compatible with MacOS**.
 Linux and Windows support are definitely on the roadmap, just have to wait for a day when I can dive deep into CGO and understand the intricacies of building for those platforms.
 The easiest way to install is via Homebrew: